intermine/im-docs/docs/support/troubleshooting-tips.rst

 .. code-block:: bash

-	$ ant run-iql-query -Dquery='some IQL'
+	$ ./gradlew runIQLQuery -Pquery='some IQL'

 Show all properties
 ~~~~~~~~~~~~~~~~~~~~